Harris to come under pressure over briefing note on Phelan case

 Minister for Health Simon Harris was told in the briefing note about the background to Vicky Phelan’s legal action.

-The Irish Times reported on Tuesday that the briefing document advised Mr Harris that Ms Phelan was suing the HSE over non-disclosure of a cervical smear audit result.
+The Irish Times reported on Tuesday that the briefing document advised the Minister that Ms Phelan was suing the HSE over non-disclosure of a cervical smear audit result.

 The memo said that the case against the HSE was likely to be dropped but that Ms Phelan was also taking action against a US laboratory.